md-tayyab03/Meta-Forge/README.md

 ## Usage

 1. Enter your focus keyword
-2. Paste your HTML code or use one of the provided templates
+2. Paste your HTML code or use one of the AI-generated templates
-3. Click "Check Keyword" to analyze your code
+3. Click "Check Keyword" to trigger AI analysis
-4. Review the optimization suggestions
+4. Review the AI-powered optimization suggestions
-5. Use the "Optimize My Code" button to get improved HTML
+5. Use the "Optimize My Code" button to get AI-enhanced HTML
 6. Copy the optimized code to your project

 ## Tech Stack